AlexanderGubarev/RecordVideo-TestComplete-extension/README.md

 Most likely, the extension will work with other TestComplete and VLC versions.

 # Contacts and Feedback
-The SmartBear Community has ...
+To learn more about the extension, please visit the **[TestComplete Community](https://community.smartbear.com/t5/TestComplete/ct-p/TestComplete_forum)** forum.

-Send your questions, comments and suggestions to .....
-We would appreciate your bug reports, ideas and any other feedback.
+Do not hesitate to send your questions, comments, bug reports and suggestions to the forum.
+We would appreciate any feedback.

-Also, if you want to improve or change some code, feel free to send your contribution requests to ....
+If you want to improve or fix code, feel free to send pull requests to this repo.